autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/10/README.md

 <br>

-* then, we have the `withdraw(amount)` function, which is the source of our reentrancy attack. for instance, note how it already breaks the **[`checks -> effects -> interactions` pattern](https://docs.soliditylang.org/en/v0.8.21/security-considerations.html#use-the-checks-effects-interactions-pattern)**:
+* then, we have the `withdraw(amount)` function, which is the source of our reentrancy attack.
+    - for instance, note how it already breaks the **[`checks -> effects -> interactions` pattern](https://docs.soliditylang.org/en/v0.8.21/security-considerations.html#use-the-checks-effects-interactions-pattern)**.
+    - in other words, if `msg.sender` is a (attacker) contract and since `balances` deduction is made after the call, the contract can call `fallback()` to cause a recursion that sends the value multiple times before reducing the sender's balance.

 <br>